wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.5

 <p class=fip id=p5>
-5.&emsp;I have been correctly referred to as “the lamb of God who takes away the sins of the world”, but those who represent the lamb as blood-stained do not understand the meaning of the symbol.
+5. I have been correctly referred to as “the lamb of God who takes away the sins of the world”, but those who represent the lamb as blood-stained do not understand the meaning of the symbol.
 <sup>2</sup>Correctly understood, it is a very simple symbol that speaks of my innocence.
 <sup>3</sup>The lion and the lamb lying down together symbolise that strength and innocence are not in conflict, but naturally live in peace.
 <sup>4</sup>“Blessed are the pure in heart for they shall see God” is another way of saying the same thing.